luke-de-vos/word-maker/README.md

 # word-maker

-Generates words with character n-grams and markov chains.
+Generates new words with character n-grams drawn from passed text file.

 Gram length can be adjusted by modifying variable 'gramLen'.